Crews make progress on large Southern California wildfire

 Ventura County officials allowed an unknown number of residents in Somis to return home Saturday morning after firefighters contained 20% of the Maria Fire, which has burned nearly 15 square miles (38 square kilometers) and forced nearly 11,000 people to evacuate.

-Police in Santa Monica urged beachgoers to seek shelter indoors after lightning was reported over the city.
+Police in Santa Monica urged beachgoers to seek shelter indoors after lighting was reported over the city.

 Crews battled to keep the flames away from orchards and farms in the rural area.
 Three buildings were destroyed.